Skip to Content

 Respect the Utility Line Marks

-Wherever public utility lines are present, they’ll be identified by paint, flags, or both.
+Underground public utility lines will be identified by paint, flags, or both.

 Be sure marks remain visible for the full duration of your project.
-They are there to protect you, your property, and your neighbors.
+They are there to protect you, the dig site, and your team.

 Utility locators marks lines with paint, flags, or both using a standard color code system created by the American Public Works Association (APWA).